cortex-js/cortexjs.io/src/_pages/tutorial-simple-quiz.md

-Since we expect the student to have simplified the expression, we use `simplify()` to simplify the product of two terms into a polynomial and compare it with the student's input,
+Since we expect the student to have simplified the expression, we use `simplify()` to simplify the product of two terms into a polynomial and compare it with the student's input.